wireless-road/detector/README.md

 - detector.cpp:  UI thread.
 It launches the other threads and goes to sleep for the duration of the test.
 - capturer.{h,cpp}:  V4L2 image video capture thread.
-It sets up the V4L2 device, captures frames from the device and sends them to the encoder and target detection threads.
+It sets up the V4L2 device, captures frames from the device and sends them to the encoder and object detection threads.
 - encoder.{h,cpp}:  OMX encoder thread.
 It waits for images from the capture thread and encodes them into H264 NALs.
 Those NALs are put into an output file and/or sent to the RTSP server
-- tflow.{h,cpp}:  Tensorflow Lite target detection engine.
-It waits for images from the capturer thread, scales the images for the target model and then runs an inference.
-The result are target 'boxes' which are sent to the encoder as an overlay for the image before it is encoded.
+- tflow.{h,cpp}:  Tensorflow Lite object detection engine.
+It waits for images from the capturer thread, scales the images for the object model and then runs an inference.
+The result are object 'boxes' which are sent to the encoder as an overlay for the image before it is encoded.
 - rtsp.{h,cpp}:  Live555 RTSP server implementation.

 All the significate threads in the program are derived from a base state machine (base.{h,cpp}).
 See